Tempered Perfect Lattices in the Binary Case: Background

 Each lattice $L = L_0\,g$ carries the inner product $\langle\,,\,\rangle$.
-However, we can view this from a second perspective: not a fixed inner product on a space of lattices, but a fixed lattice carrying a space of inner products.
+We can view this from a second perspective: not a fixed inner product on a space of lattices, but a fixed lattice carrying a space of inner products.
 If we change coordinates by~$g^{-1}$, then~$L$ becomes the fixed lattice~$L_0$, and the matrix of the inner product becomes $A = g g^T = g g^T$, where~${}^T$ is the transpose.
-This defines a \emph{quadratic form} $ A $ on the $(x,y)\in L_0$.
+This defines a quadratic form $ A $ on~$L_0$.
 In this paper, quadratic forms will always be positive definite.

-We consider two quadratic forms to be equivalent if they differ by a homothety. $X$ is the space of quadratic forms modulo homotheties.
-Going back to the first (the lattice) perspective, $X$ is the space of lattices with a distinguished basis, in which two lattices are considered equivalent if one can be carried to the other by an orthogonal transformation times a homothety.
+We consider two quadratic forms to be equivalent if they differ by a homothety.
+Our~$X$ is the space of quadratic forms modulo homotheties.
+Going back to the lattice perspective, $X$ is the space of lattices with a distinguished basis, in which two lattices are considered equivalent if one can be carried to the other by an orthogonal transformation and a homothety.